dropwizard/dropwizard/docs/source/manual/views.rst

 ``com.example.service.PersonView``, Dropwizard would then look for the file ``src/main/resources/com/example/service/person.ftl``.

+If your template ends with ``.ftl``, it'll be interpreted as a Freemarker_ template.
+If it ends with ``.mustache``, it'll be interpreted as a Mustache template.

 .. tip::

     Dropwizard Views also support localized template files.
 It picks up the client's locale from